 What role do pharmacists play in Spanish healthcare?

-Many years ago, I was given the advice to always go to the pharmacy first before I took time out of my day to go make an appointment to see a doctor.
+Many years ago, I was advised to always go to the pharmacy first before I took time out of my day to make an appointment to see a doctor.

 You might be thinking: if healthcare is both free and universal in a modern European country like Spain, why wouldn’t you go to the doctor?

 Well, there are some reasons not to.
 At least not yet anyway.